img

 • Relaxed Mode generates images significantly slower but uses no GPU time, making it ideal for preserving fast hours.

-• /describe This command is useful when you want Midjourney to create an image similar to the one you already like.
+• /describe - This command is useful when you want Midjourney to create an image similar to one you already like.
 You can either drag and drop an image into Discord or provide a link to an image online.
 Midjourney will generate 4 prompts based on the image you provide.
-You can run these prompts to see what you’ve got.
-Though this feature is not perfect, it’s a great starting point for beginners.
+Though this feature is not perfect, it's a great starting point for beginners.

 For the full parameters list, check the Official Documentation.
 Below are the most essential parameters you'll need for Midjourney.
 Parameters must be placed at the end of your prompt, each starting with two dashes (--) and requiring a space before them.
 The order of parameters doesn't matter.

-• Version (e.g., --v 6,1 or --niji 6) This sets the Midjourney version used by the AI.
+• Version (e.g., --v 6,1 or --niji 6) - Sets the Midjourney version used by the AI.
 If no version is specified in the prompt text, the version selected in your settings is used by default.

-• Stylize (e.g., --s 300) This controls the creativity level of the AI.
+• Stylize (e.g., --s 300) - Controls the creativity level of the AI.
 The range is 0 to 1000, and the default value is 100.
 Higher values create more intricate, detailed images, while lower values produce more photorealistic outputs.

-• Style Raw (e.g., --style raw) This parameter reduces automatic beautification, making the image more accurate to the prompt and generally more photorealistic if the prompt aligns with that style.
+• Style Raw (e.g., --style raw) - Reduces automatic beautification, making the image more accurate to the prompt and generally more photorealistic if the prompt aligns with that style.

 • 1:1 for a square